Bachelor of Science in Nursing—RN-to-BSN

 4. All required health and safety documentation must remain current according to Purdue Global policy.
 Specific requirements are listed in the School of Nursing Handbook.

 6. Some facilities may require additional documentation, as necessary, to comply with specific federal and/or state requirements for nursing student candidates.
-Failure to submit appropriate documentation to participate in a clinical or practicum by the required date will result in you being unable to register for the course.
+Failure to submit appropriate documentation to participate in a clinical by the required date will result in you being unable to register for the course.

 7. You are expected to conduct yourself in a professional manner and maintain a safe environment.
 If a faculty member and/or agency consider you to be in violation of either one of these requirements, you may be removed from the facility or setting and may receive a failing grade for the course if the course outcomes are not met.
 Unprofessional and/or unsafe practices will be reviewed by the administrative staff as needed.

-8. You must receive a satisfactory final evaluation on the clinical or practicum components of your courses.
+8. You must receive a satisfactory final evaluation on the clinical components of your course(s).
 Failure to successfully complete this portion of a course will result in failure of the entire course.

-If you are interested in earning both a bachelor's and master's degree in nursing, consider the Accelerated Master of Science in Nursing option.
-Refer to the Progression Requirements section for details.
+If you are interested in earning both a bachelor's and master's degree, consider a graduate program pathway.

 Program Length